Here's how to watch GMA host Michael Strahan rocket to the edge of space - KRDO

 Jeff Bezos’ rocket company, Blue Origin, will send Good Morning America host Michael Strahan, the daughter of famed astronaut Alan Shepard, and four paying customers on a supersonic joy ride to the edge of space.

 Liftoff is slated for 8:45 am CT on December 11 from Blue Origin launch facilities near the rural town of Van Horn, Texas, where Bezos owns a sprawling ranch.
-A livestream of the mission will be on the company’s YouTube channel, and CNN will share the feed on our live blog of the launch.
+A livestream of the mission is on the company’s YouTube channel, and CNN has the feed on our live blog of the launch.

 All about this launch